Leaker reveals iPhone 15 colours ahead of Apple’s September event

 Apple is expected to unveil its new iPhone 15 lineup at its “Wonderlust” event on Tuesday, September 12th.

-Recent leaks have suggested that the base iPhone 15 and iPhone 15 Plus models will be available in a few different colours, ranging from Pink/Rose Gold/Blush Gold, Green and Blue to Yellow, Orange and Midnight.
+Recent leaks have suggested that the base iPhone 15 and iPhone 15 Plus models will be available in a few different colours, ranging from pink/rose gold/blush gold, green and blue to yellow, orange and midnight.
 A different recent leak also suggested that the Phone 15 and 15 Plus will launch in a light green colour, which Apple will likely call ‘Mint.’

 Now, leaker Sonny Dickson has shared photos of what appear to be the five colourways of the iPhone 15 base models.